With a focus on care and compassion, MVP Kids Care is the go-to spot for medical care in the valley.

 Quality Care and Convenience

-With two offices, one in Maryvale and one in Avondale, MVP Kids Care is set up to care for and provide for anyone age 21 and younger.
+With three offices located in Maryvale, Laveen, and Avondale, MVP Kids Care is set up to care for and provide for anyone age 21 and younger.

-MVP Kids Care accepts most insurance plans, including Mercy Care, AHCCCS, Phoenix Health Plan, APIPA and Health Choice.
+MVP Kids Care accepts most insurance plans, including AHCCCS plans such as Mercy Care, Care1st, APIPA, Arizona Complete Care, and Health Choice.
 Cash payments are always accepted as well.

 While MVP Kids Care suggests patients make appointments with a specific practitioner to maintain continuity of care, our offices also accept walk-ins.Book Your Appt Now!